TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Appendix

 \subsubsection{Discussion}

 \fakeparagraph{Length-Matching Hash Function.} In our proof, we assume that the plaintext space matches the security parameter $\lambda$ (i.e., $M=2^\lambda$).
-However, if we only want to encrypt 64-bit integers with 128-bit security, we would have an overhead in the ciphertext size of 64-bits per ciphertext.
-To match the output of a PRF to the desired bits of $M$, one could use a length-matching hash function, which is also used and analyzed in the Castelluccia encryption scheme~\cite{castelluccia2009}.
-A length preserving hash function $h : \{0,1\}^\lambda \rightarrow \{0,1\}^l$ must have the property that if $t$ is uniformly distributed over $\{0,1\}^\lambda$ then $h(t)$ should be uniformly distributed over $\{0,1\}^l$.
-Note that $h$ is not a cryptographic hash function (i.e., no collision resistance is required).
-One possible construction of $h$ is splitting the output of the PRF into substrings of the desired range and exclusive-OR them together~\cite{castelluccia2009}.
-Since $h$ again outputs uniformly distributed strings with smaller length, the security proof only needs a few modifications if $h$ is applied to each output of the PRF.
+However, if we only want to encrypt 64-bit integers with 128-bit outputs, we would have an overhead in the ciphertext size of 64-bits per ciphertext.
+To match the output of a PRF to the desired bits of $M$, one could use a length-matching hash function, which is analyzed in the Castelluccia encryption scheme~\cite{castelluccia2009}.

 \fakeparagraph{Selection of the Key Identifier.} Our formal construction samples the identifier $t$, which serves as an input for the PRF, uniformly at random from $\{0,1\}^n$, to prove the CPA-security.
 In our system, $t$ is the identifier for the key being derived and represents a time counter.
 As long as each identifier is only used once in the encryption process per stream (we keep the state on the client side), the scheme remains secure.
 Furthermore, the total number of keys can be selected according to the upper bound of chunks to be encrypted for a stream.